wadelau/wadelau.github.io/hanjst/hanjst-install.md

 </div>
 ```

-Template designers and developers are encouraged to implement one of them to prevent the
+Template designers and developers are encouraged to implement one of them to prevent pages raw data from exposing to end-users.

 #### Related works